angular/angular/guides/typography.md

 In addition to styles shared between components, the `core` mixin includes CSS classes for styling your application.
 These CSS classes correspond to the typography levels in your typography config.
 This mixin also emits styles for native header elements scoped within the `.mat-typography` CSS class.
-The table below lists the the CSS classes emitted and the native elements styled.
+The table below lists the CSS classes emitted and the native elements styled.

 | CSS class                           | Level name     | Native elements |
 |-------------------------------------|----------------|-----------------|